 Try to reschedule surprise interviews.
 Say that you have a conflict and suggest a time you can call back.
-When you call back, be prepared for the call just as you would for a full-dress interview.
+When you call back, be prepared for the call just as you would for a in-person interview.

 - Pen, paper, a calculator, your calendar, and water